jantman/nagios-scripts/README.md

 notices, and modified versions must be clearly identified.

-It's not a term of the license, but I strongly request - maybe even beg - you to submit changes/additions/bug fixes back to me as either pull requests or emailed diffs.
+It's not a term of the license, but I strongly request - maybe even beg - you to submit changes/additions/bug fixes back to me as either pull requests (preferred) or emailed diffs.
 I don't still use a lot of the software that these scripts monitor, so many of them rely on contributions to stay up-to-date.

+If you have questions/concerns/find bugs *please* open an issue on GitHub to let me know.